neubot/neubot/doc/FAQ.rst

 opens a custom ``Gtk+`` application that embeds ``WebKit`` and uses it to show the web user interface.

-On **any platform**, of course, the user can open her favorite web browser and point it to the following URI::
+On **any platform**, of course, the user can open his or her favorite web browser and point it to the following URI::

     http://127.0.0.1:9774/

 7.3.
-What does the status page shows?
+What does the status page show?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *status* page (which is the default one) shows the status of Neubot,